Professors: Batsell, Boatwright, Érdi, Fletcher, Gregg, Hostetter (Chair), Langeland, Liu, Perry, Tan

 PSYC410Theories of Personality Survey of contemporary theories of personality and related research.
 Prerequisite: PSYC-101 and one additional PSYC course and Junior Standing

 PSYC411Psychology and Law The purpose of this course is to provide students with a broad overview of the conceptual and empirical issues involved in attempting to apply psychological knowledge within the legal system.
 The ways in which psychology applies to the legal system encompasses a wide array of topics, and we will focus on several key areas where psychological research intersects with the law.
-Topics include the use of scientific evidence in a legal setting (e.g. amicus briefs, expert testimony), eyewitness evidence (children and adults), interrogations and confessions, and jury decision making.Prerequisite: PSYC-101 and one other PSYC course.
+Topics include the use of scientific evidence in a legal setting (e.g. amicus briefs, expert testimony), eyewitness evidence (children and adults), interrogations and confessions, and jury decision making.Prerequisite: PSYC-101 and 2 other PSYC courses.
 Junior or Senior standing or by instructor permission.

 PSYC/COMP415Computational Neuroscience Study of mathematical models, computational algorithms, and simulation methods that contribute to our understanding of neural mechanisms.
 Brief introduction to neurobiological concepts and mathematical techniques.
 Both normal and pathological behaviors will be analyzed by using neural models.Prerequisite: PSYC-101 and MATH-113 and one additional PSYC course.
 All course prerequisites must be met with a minimum grade of C-.
 Junior or Senior Standing.

 PSYC420Learning Examination of the ways in which behavior changes as a result of experience in laboratory and natural settings.
 Surveys theories that account for these behavioral changes.
 Prerequisite: PSYC-101 and one additional PSYC course.
 Junior or Senior Standing only.